C0D1UM/technical-standard/general/deployment/README.md

 **Do not** use any common passwords which can be guessed.
 Read more in [What is strong password?](https://searchenterprisedesktop.techtarget.com/definition/strong-password).

-### Storing Password

-`SHA-128` or more is required for password hashing in database.
-Django will handles this automatically by default.

 ### Credentials

 **Do not** store any passwords or credentials in source code (except passwords for local use and testing).
 Storing in GitLab CI variable or in a server is recommended.

+### Storing Password In Database

+`SHA-128` or more is required for password hashing in database.
+Django will handles this automatically by default.

 ### Sensitive Information

-In order to prevent data leaking, every sensitive information (for example, first name, last name, birth date, credit card number, and etc) is recommended to be encrypted using _AES-256_ or more.
+In order to prevent data leaking, every sensitive information (for example, first name, last name, birth date, credit card number, and etc) is recommended to be encrypted using `AES-256` or more.
 Encryption key is also required to store safely.

 ## Network & Security